EoghanDelaney/pands-project/README.md

     <img src='images/data_species_count.PNG'/>
 </p>

 Going foward we can now assume the dataset is complete and laid out as described in the introduction.
+The csv contains five number columns sepal_length, sepal_width, petal_length & petal_width wich are floats or decimal lengths in centimeters and finaly a species column.
+The dataset as beforementioned has 50 number of each species.

 ## Data caculations

-## How to run the code

-## What the files contain

 ## Data Visualization